Mexican National Women's Tag Team Championship: History

-Tournaments

-2020

 On its March 4, 2020 Informa show, CMLL announced it was re-introducing the Mexican National Women's Tag Team Championship and would hold a tag-team tournament over three Sunday shows between March 15 and 29, 2020, as part of CMLL's Sunday Arena México show.
 It was originally planned for March to coincide with Women's History Month.
 The tournament will consist of ten teams, split into two qualifying blocks.
 For each block all five teams will participate in a battle royal where the winning team will move to the semifinal, while the other four teams will be required to compete against each other.
 Due to the COVID-19 pandemic, the tournament was postponed.
 In September, CMLL announced that the tournament would start on October 5 as part of their weekly CMLL Super Viernes shows.